Azure/azure-documentdb-java/README.md

 To use this SDK to call Azure DocumentDB, you need to first [create an account](http://azure.microsoft.com/en-us/documentation/articles/documentdb-create-account/).

+You can follow this [tutorial](http://azure.microsoft.com/en-us/documentation/articles/documentdb-java-application/) to help you get started.

-Samples are provided in the unit tests.
+Additional samples are provided in the unit tests.

 ##Need Help?